-30 Jun Beyond the Corporate Veil: Understanding the Corporate Transparency Act
+Beyond the Corporate Veil: Understanding the Corporate Transparency Act

 Jens K. Sandberg

-AssociateWhat is the Corporate Transparency Act?
+What is the Corporate Transparency Act?

 What is Beneficial Ownership Reporting?

 Under the CTA, most small to medium-sized corporations, limited liability companies, and similar entities will be required to report beneficial ownership information to FinCEN.
-Although, an exception to the law may be available to banks, credit unions, insurance companies, or any company with more than 20 full-time employees, gross receipts or sales of $5,000,000 or more in a single year, including all of the subsidiaries, and has an office within the United States.
+Although an exception to the law may be available to banks, credit unions, insurance companies, or companies with more than 20 full-time employees and gross receipts or sales of $5,000,000 or more in a single year, including all of the subsidiaries, and has an office within the United States.
 A full list of exempt businesses can be found at 31 U.S.C. § 5336(a)(11)(B).
 Beneficial ownership refers to individuals who directly or indirectly own or control a significant percentage of the company.
 If someone owns 25% or more of the equity in a company or exercises substantial control over the corporation, they will have to report.
-These individuals must disclose their names, dates of birth, addresses, and unique identification numbers, such as a driver’s license or passport number.
-Additionally, entities with more complex ownership structures must provide detailed ownership chains of parent and subsidiary companies.
+This includes senior officers such as a president or CEO, CFO, etc. of the company and any governing authority including members of a board of directors or managers.
+These individuals must disclose their names, dates of birth, addresses, and unique identification numbers, such as a driver’s license or passport number along with a copy of these documents as well.

 What is the purpose?